WHAT TO DO BEFORE YOUR TREATMENT

 7. Follow the Aftercare Advice from your Therapist after your session/therapy

-Take on the advice and guidance that your therapist offers after your session/ treatment to get the best results.
+Take on the advice and guidance that your therapist offers after your session/treatment, its there for a reason and to help you to get the best results from your therapy or session.
 And allow time to relax after your session or treatment back at home.
 Your body has just received a work out, and is still detoxifying the bodies systems, so take rest, relax and be gentle with your body.

 Leave jobs and to do lists to another day.
 Let this be YOUR day for YOU.
 And enjoy!